China came up short in its 3rd straight attempt at a Universiade badminton mixed team gold medal, while Lee Yong Dae led Korea to its first victory.

 In the last three Summer Universiade badminton competitions, China has seen a quality team go down in the mixed team final.
 In 2007, Thailand faced down the challenge from the likes of Chen Hong, Wang Yihan, and Pan Pan / Tian Qing.
 In 2011, at home in Shenzhen, China fielded a seriously understrength team that was no match for the best of Indonesia’s student players.

-Yesterday in Kazan, Russia, Korea had recruited every national team player currently enrolled in a and was able to put forward what looked more like a contingent for a Superseries event and they got the desired result.
+Yesterday in Kazan, Russia, Korea had recruited every national team player currently enrolled in a university and was able to put forward what looked more like a contingent for a Superseries event and they got the desired result.
 The Koreans trounced their Chinese opponents 3-0 to take the gold medal.

 In fact, the semi-finals were much closer contests on both sides.
 Chinese Taipei veteran Chen Hung Ling contributed points in men’s and mixed doubles to keep things respectable in his team’s semi-final against China while Thailand’s Porntip Buranaprasertsuk showed she is back in form as she took points in women’s singles and doubles, against world #5 Sung Ji Hyun and India Open semi-finalists Jang Ye Na / Kim So Young respectively.